-- + Include a procedure in which you ask if the employee or volunteer has ever been accused of, participated in or been convicted of sexual misconduct. - + Have documented procedures in place on how to respond to a sexual misconduct allegation. - + Require six months of service before a volunteer has direct involvement with or supervises youth. - + Include the proper ratio of adults to youth.
-Require a minimum of two, non-related adults to be present at all times. - + Hold all youth activities in central, highly visible locations. - + Do not allow activities to take place in private rooms, offices or isolated parts of a building.
+- + Have documented procedures in place on how to respond to a sexual misconduct allegation. - + Require six months of service before a volunteer has direct involvement with or supervises youth. - + Include the proper ratio of adults to youth.
+Require a minimum of two, non-related adults to be present at all times.
+Do not include teens or other younger volunteers in this ratio. - + Hold all youth activities in central, highly visible locations. - + Do not allow activities to take place in private rooms, offices or isolated parts of a building.
 Keep all remote areas, such as closets and unoccupied rooms, locked. - + Have a responsible supervisor randomly monitor all youth activities.
-Supervisors should make frequent, unannounced visits. - + Establish an action plan for suspicious behavior and to report complaints. - + Establish counseling guidelines for staff. - + Have windows installed on doors where activities and meetings take place, or leave doors open if there are no windows present.
+Supervisors should make frequent, unannounced visits. - + Establish an action plan for suspicious behavior and to report complaints. - + Establish counseling guidelines for staff. - + Have windows installed on doors where activities and meetings take place, or leave doors open if there are no windows present. - + The organization should have specific procedures regarding toileting and diapering of children.